Simon Ushakov

-We know almost nothing about the early years of Simon Ushakov.
-His birth date is deduced from his inscription on one of the icons: In the year 7166 painted this icon Simon Ushakov son, being 32 years of age.
+Almost nothing about the early years of Simon Ushakov is known.
+His birth date is deduced from his inscription on one of the icons: "In the year 7166 painted this icon Simon Ushakov son, being 32 years of age".

+Career

-At 22 he became a paid artist of the Silver Chamber, affiliated with the Armory Prikaz.
+At the age of 22, he became a paid artist of the Silver Chamber, affiliated with the armory prikaz.
 The bright, fresh colours and exquisite, curving lines of his proto-baroque icons caught the eye of Patriarch Nikon, who introduced Simon to the tsar Alexei Mikhailovich.
-He became a great favourite with the royal family and was eventually (1664) assigned to the Kremlin Armoury, run by an educated boyar Bogdan Khitrovo.
+He became a great favourite with the royal family and was eventually in 1664 assigned to the Kremlin Armoury, run by an educated boyar called Bogdan Khitrovo.